Nonnegative Polynomials and Circuit Polynomials: Introduction

+Theorem \ref{intro:thm3} hence provides a significant step towards bypassing the bottleneck of enumerating all circuits in the computation of SONC decompositions.
+In fact, this result also implies that the complexity of SONC/SAGE certificates does not depend on the polynomial degree, a sharp contrast with SOS-based certificates.

 The rest of this paper is organized as follows.
-In Section 2, we recall some basic facts on SONC polynomials.
-After that we consider the problem which types of nonnegative polynomials admit SONC decompositions.
-We deal with the case of nonnegative polynomials with one negative term in Section 3 and deal with the case of nonnegative polynomials with multiple negative terms in Section 4.
-In Section 5, we prove that every SONC polynomial decomposes into a sum of nonnegative circuit polynomials with the same support.
-What's more, we prove that no cancellation is needed in this decomposition.
+In Section \ref{sec2}, we recall some basic facts on SONC polynomials.
+After that we consider the problem which types of nonnegative polynomials are SONC polynomials.
+We deal with the case of nonnegative polynomials with one negative term in Section \ref{sec3} and deal with the case of nonnegative polynomials with multiple negative terms in Section \ref{sec4}.
+In Section \ref{sec5}, we prove that every SONC polynomial decomposes into a sum of nonnegative circuit polynomials without cancellation.
+Conclusions and discussions are given is Section \ref{sec6}.